liamdalg/FAT-Forensics/portfolio-a/oo-design.md

 ## ORM

-We decied to use an ORM because they manage the SQL driver for us, so we don't need to deal with driver specific syntax and types.
+We decided to use an ORM because they manage the SQL driver for us, so we don't need to deal with driver specific syntax and types.
 Using an ORM also means that we don't have to write any SQL, making our system more secure, and there's a one-to-one mapping between the data in our program and the data stored in the database.
 We chose **SQLAlchemy** over other ORMs since it has a nice binding with **Flask** in a package called **Flask-SQLAlchemy**.

 For example, here's the model which represents the **Graph** table in the database:
 ```python